Report updated May 26, 2026

 What is Quitzilla: Quit Tracker?

-Quitzilla is a habit-tracking app for iOS that allows users to monitor abstinence duration and financial savings related to specific addictions.
+Quitzilla is a habit-tracking app for iOS that allows users to monitor addiction recovery through statistical logging and financial-savings visualization.

-Users hire Quitzilla to quantify the monetary and temporal cost of their habits, using the savings calculator as a feedback loop to reinforce sobriety goals.
+Users hire Quitzilla to quantify the personal cost of bad habits, using the financial-savings calculator as a tangible reward loop to sustain abstinence.

 Current Momentum